Chester

 The family-run bookshop specialises in antiquarian reads with a focus on second-hand literature (Nub News)

-Six months after launching the Liverpool store, they decided to open another - this time in Chester.
+Six months after launching the Liverpool branch, they expanded the business by opening a second shop in Chester.

-Describing his background in literature, Steve told Nub News: "I got an English literature degree when I was younger and then just fell straight into nursing.
+Describing his background in literature, Steve said: "I got an English literature degree when I was younger and then fell straight into nursing.

-He added: "We have people coming in and spending an hour just going through the shelves.
+"We have people coming in and spending an hour just going through the shelves," he said.
+"A city like Chester needs something like that, I think.

 The business is independent and family-run (Nub News)